 - Safety Nets: School meals help families to educate their children and protect their food security in times of crisis.
 School meals support development so children can become healthy and productive adults, breaking the cycle of hunger and poverty in the world’s most vulnerable areas.

-- Nutrition: In poor countries, school meals are often the only regular and nutritious meals a child receives.
+- Nutrition: In poor countries, school meals are often the only regular and nutritious meal a child receives.
 They are an investment in the child’s future.
 Without them, hunger and micronutrient deficiencies can cause irreversible damage to their growing bodies.
 When school meals are combined with deworming and micronutrient fortification, especially when tailored to specific nutritional needs - such as those for adolescent girls - that investment is multiplied.

 Partners Who Support School Meals